Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 • Pinch cayenne pepper

 Heat a large saute pan over medium-high heat and add olive oil.
 Add potatoes and onions, stirring now and then until browned.
 This is really a shallow – fry, and excess oil will be drained off.
-When nearly done, add the minced garlic and the tarragon, and cook for a moment longer.
+When nearly done, add the minced garlic and the tarragon, and cook for a minute longer.
 Tilt the skillet and remove excess oil.
 Add the chives or green onion, as much as desired, leave a few for garnish.
 Stir in the cayenne pepper.

 Poached Eggs: